-Figure 8 - The proportion of 16-17 year olds not in education, employment or training (NEET) or whose activity is not known
+Figure 8 - The proportion of NEET 16-17 year olds whose activity is not known in 2018

 Source: PH Outcomes Framework, Wider Determinants of Health, 2019

 Apprenticeships

 Latest figures show that there were 2,170 new apprenticeship programme starts during 2018/2019.
 Figure 9 shows that Croydon has the highest proportion of new apprenticeship programme starts (5.4%) in London and this rate exceeds the London average by nearly 2.5%.